tasarren/lsc-tuya-toolkit/README.md

 Note: boot `service.sh` copies only the first 1024 bytes from SD (`dd ... bs=1024 count=1`), so keep this file small.

+## Telnet
+The Factory Test mode, enables a Telnet service by default on port 23, we inject `/etc/shadow` with `root` / `telnet` But you can also enable an alternative userless telnet by switching `TELNET=1` in `sd_card/custom/configs/hack.conf`

 ## ONVIF

 This firmware includes an ONVIF mini stack: